Geolicious/OSMroute/README.md

 * Import the plugin using the normal "add plugin" method described [here](http://docs.qgis.org/2.2/en/docs/user_manual/plugins/plugins.html#managing-plugins 'qgis plugins').

 ## Version_changes
+* 2015/07/05 v.0.3.2 set EPSG 4326 as default for new vector layers.
-* 2015/06/21 v.0.3.1 respecting travel type bike and ped on access analysis
+* 2015/06/23 v.0.3.1 respecting travel type bike and ped on access analysis and corrected labels in GUI
 * 2015/06/21 v.0.3 added some attributes to routes and polygons
 * 2015/06/21 v.0.2 creation of categorized polygons for isochrone mapping
 * 2015/06/21 v.0.1.3 deleted unused import of modul